NormandaleWells/graphics/README.md

 - Can the fill color be removed by calling setFill(null)?
 - Does Zelle's library require the points defining a Rectangle to be the lower-left and upper-right corners?
+- What does Zelle's library do with non-simple polygons?